 Unless the auditor uncovers significant problems with your ISO 9001 quality management system, your company will receive the ISO 9001 certificate shortly after the site audit.
 If, however, the auditor finds some significant problems, you will have an opportunity to correct those problems before the ISO 9001 certification is issued.

 ISO 9001 is the most widely recognized quality standard worldwide, and the ISO 9001 certification offers many marketing benefits to small businesses and midsize companies.
 Once you successfully passed the certification audit, you should, therefore, leverage your new ISO 9001 registration in marketing.
-You may want to prepare a press release, send notification cards to your customers, print your certification mark on business cards and letterhead, add your ISO 9001 registration mark to your advertisement, display a banner outside your office building and last but not least, recognize your employees for the hard work that they put into this effort.
+You may want to prepare a press release, send notification cards to your customers, print your certification mark on business cards and letterhead, add your ISO 9001 registration mark to your advertisement, display a banner outside your office building and last but not least, recognize your employees for the hard work they put into this effort.

 ISO 9001 certification is not a one-time event.
 Your ISO 9001 registrar will perform a surveillance site audit once or twice a year in order to verify continued ISO 9001 compliance and even improvement of your ISO 9001 quality management system.
 If you used the 9001Simplified approach, then your ISO 9001 quality management system is already designed to continually improve itself as continual improvement is already built-in.
 Make sure your ISO 9001 processes remain implemented, continue your internal audits, and we are convinced you'll see your company's performance improvements at the bottom line!

 ISO 9001 for small businesses and midsize companies can be both easy and rewarding if done right.
 We recommend implementing ISO 9001 along these five steps using our ISO 9001 Certification Package; it contains step-by-step implementation instructions, the necessary documentation templates with detailed customization instructions, training resources and many other necessary materials, as well as free e-Consulting (our unique remote consultant service) so that you won't get stuck.